cocotb/cocotb/documentation/source/building.rst

 .. envvar:: TOPLEVEL

-    Used to indicate the instance in the hierarchy to use as the DUT.
+    Use this to indicate the instance in the hierarchy to use as the DUT.
     If this isn't defined then the first root instance is used.

 .. envvar:: RANDOM_SEED